logo

 2. Continue to rotate or shake the reaction mixture at room temperature for 30-60 minutes.

-The Degree of Substitution (DOS) is a key factor in characterizing dye-labeled proteins.
-Proteins with a lower DOS generally have weaker fluorescence intensity, while those with a higher DOS may also have reduced fluorescence.
-For most antibodies, the optimal DOS is recommended to be between 2 and 10, depending on the properties of the dye and protein.
-For effective labeling, the DOS should be controlled to have 5-8 moles of iFluor® Ultra 750 maleimide per mole of antibody.
-The following steps outline how to determine the DOS of iFluor® Ultra 750 maleimide-labeled proteins.
+Determining the Degree of Substitution (DOS) is crucial in characterizing dye-labeled proteins.
+Lower DOS proteins tend to have weaker fluorescence, but higher DOS proteins may also have reduced fluorescence.
+For most antibodies, the optimal DOS is between 2 and 10, depending on the dye and protein properties.
+For effective labeling, the degree of substitution should be controlled to have 5-8 moles of iFluor® Ultra 750 maleimide to one mole of antibody.
+The following steps are used to determine the DOS of iFluor® Ultra 750 maleimide-labeled proteins:

 Spectrum